dashpilot/s3-universal-backend/README.md

 }
 ```

-The `url` field in the image result is only included if `PUBLIC_URL` is configured in your environment variables.
+The `url` field in the image result is only included if `LIVE_URL` is configured in your environment variables.

 ## File Structure